Shen-dot-Xin/group-project-group_3_let-s_go_hamilton/reports/documents/Driver_Championship_Inference.md

 #### Most Important Variable

-The most important variable from the above Matrix is actually the **driverRacePoints** since it was able to predict the log-odds most effectively **drivSecPosRM3** has a marginally high p-value (0.067) and hence not so significant.
+The most important variable from the above Matrix is actually the **driverRacePoints** since it was able to predict the log-odds most effectively.
+Another features shows up high in the coefficients i.e **drivSecPosRM3** has a marginally high p-value (0.067) and hence not so significant and we chose not to infer conclusions from it.

 ## Marginal Effects & Story